-Moderators: phlip, Larson, Moderators General, Prelates
+Moderators: phlip, Moderators General, Prelates

 Rysto wrote:What's your hash function?